Soneso/Arcturus/prompting-guide.md

 `Show me the details of the transaction 3389e9f0f1a65f19736cacf544c2e825313e8447f569233bb8db39aa607c8889`

-`Show me the 3 most recent transactions for this account: G...`
+`Show me the 3 most recent transactions for this account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 You can also submit signed xdr transactions to the Stellar Network: